 The fourth point is equally important.
 Crash victims are entitled under Florida law to compensation for injuries, lost wages or earning capacity, pain and suffering, and property damages.
 If there are no actual monetary losses, a plaintiff can’t recover any damages.
 For example, if you are “shook up” by an accident where the other driver was negligent, but you are not injured and your vehicle is not damaged, you cannot recover any compensation.

 That’s why it’s vital for an accident victim to keep and make copies of medical receipts, test results, the police accident report, and any other documents generated by an accident and injury.
-In central Florida, an experienced Orlando personal injury attorney can tell you if you have legal grounds for filing a personal injury lawsuit and can also assess your chances of winning such a lawsuit.
+In central Florida, an experienced car accident attorney can tell you if you have legal grounds for filing a personal injury lawsuit and can also assess your chances of winning such a lawsuit.

 HOW CAN YOU AVOID NEGLIGENT DRIVING?

 Under Florida law, motorists must use “reasonable care” to avoid injuring others.
 But precisely what does reasonable care actually mean?

 Listed below are several specific examples of the exercise of reasonable care, and although reasonable care is not limited to these examples, if a motorist violates any of the examples listed here, the motorist has violated the duty of reasonable care:

 -Vigilance and driving cautiously: Drivers have a duty to stay alert and on the lookout for other vehicles, pedestrians, objects, and road hazards.
 All drivers are expected to see what an average, careful, and prudent motorist would see.
 A failure to drive vigilantly may constitute negligence.